Economia-UDEP/ENAHO_Peru/README.md

 ## Credits

-If you benefit form code in this repository, please cite it in your work as:
+If you benefit from the code in this repository, please cite it in your work as:
 - Universidad de Piura (2026), *Cleaning Encuesta Nacional de Hogares (ENAHO, Peru) dataset*.
 Github repository - https://github.com/Economia-UDEP/ENAHO_Peru

 This code is the result of excellent research assistance by Vladimir Baños Calle (@Vladimir1804).